Francesc-Muyas/ABB/README.md

 bash set_up.sh -t PATH/TO/ABB -r PATH/TO/Rscript -p PATH/TO/python -a PATH/TO/argparse.bash
 ```

-On the other hand, if you want to use it as a binary executable, you only need shc, previously downloaded, and run next command:
+The main executable is found in a shell script `shell/ABB_tool.sh `, but if you want to use it as a binary executable, you only need shc, previously downloaded, and run next command:
 ```
 cd PATH/TO/ABB
 mkdir -p bin